Timothy Colton

-Timothy James Colton (born July 14, 1947) is a Canadian-American political scientist and historian serving as the Morris and Anna Feldberg Professor of Government and Russian Studies at Harvard University.
+Timothy James Colton (born July 14, 1947) is a Canadian-American political scientist and historian currently serving as the chair of The Harvard Academy for International and Area Studies, housed at the Weatherhead Center for International Affairs at Harvard University.
+Dr. Colton is the Morris and Anna Feldberg Professor of Government and Russian Studies.
 His academic work and interests are in Russian and post-Soviet politics.
 He is currently an editorial board member for World Politics and Post-Soviet Affairs.
-He has been a fellow of the American Academy for Arts and Sciences since 2011.
+He has been a fellow of the American Academy of Arts and Sciences since 2011.
 He is the brother of former CBC Radio Washington, D.C. correspondent, Michael Colton.